microsoft/Quantum/samples/azure-quantum/resource-estimation/integer-factorization-with-cli/README.md

 az quantum job output -j <job-id> -o table
 ```

-Let's next change the inputs to our job.
+Let's next change the target parameters to our job.
 We have prepared some sample
 configuration in the file `jobParams.json`.
 You can pass them to the
 `--job-params` argument like this: